David T. McDowell

 Represents life insurer in putative class action as to whether a duty existed to search the Death Master File.

-Represents life insurer in action seeking to invalidate a cost of insurance increase on universal life products.
-Case is pending in the U.S. District Court for the District of Connecticut
+Represented life insurer in action seeking to invalidate a cost of insurance increase on universal life products.

-Represents financial services client in RICO action, in which antitrust claims are also asserted, brought by hedge fund alleging that the client purposely sought to destroy the value of hedge fund's investment.
-Case is pending in federal court in Connecticut.
+Represented financial services client in RICO action, in which antitrust claims were also asserted, brought by hedge fund alleging that the client purposely sought to destroy the value of hedge fund's investment.

 Successfully defeated class certification in putative class action in California in which defendants were accused of engaging in a RICO conspiracy regarding the manner in which certain life insurance products were sold.